-CREDE software does not require persistent management or maintenance.
-It is not a heavily used computer system.
-An expected time-limit for usage of the designed CREDE system is only several months (which is a logical time during which a child learns Hebrew alphabet).
-Therefore, certain types of predefined thresholds are defined and set of actions which should be done after this threshold is reached.
-For example, if the system reaches some capacity threshold value the oldest and/or unactive items will be removed or archived, some functions of the system become unavailable for a specific user.
+The CREDE software does not require persistent management or maintenance and is not a heavily used computer system.
+The expected time frame for use is only several months (a reasonable period for a child to learn the Hebrew alphabet).
+Therefore, certain types of thresholds are predefined, along with a set of actions to be carried out once the threshold is reached.
+For example, if the system reaches a certain capacity threshold value, the oldest and/or inactive items will be removed or archived, with some functions of the system becoming unavailable for a specific user.

 Experiment and Results

-The experiment
+Experiment

-The designed educational software was tested for a short period of time (January till March 2020) in three kindergartens.
-An official approval to conduct research was received from the Scientific Officer in Israel Ministry of Education.
-The approval allowed the researchers to perform various assessments and evaluations, to gather data, and to conduct interviews and activities related to CREDE.
-The short period of time was due to COVID-19 lockdown of kindergartens.
+The educational software was tested between January and March 2020, in three kindergartens.
+Official permission to conduct the research was received from the Scientific Officer of the Israel Ministry of Education.
+This approval allowed the researchers to perform various assessments and evaluations, gather data, and conduct interviews and activities related to CREDE.
+The short duration of the test was due to the closing of kindergartens in March 2020, during the national lockdown in response to COVID-19.

-During our experiments parents of 110 kindergarten children were contacted by emails, messages, posters and a flyer.
-In all media formats a brief explanation about CREDE system and the experiment were given to the parents and an additional link for more detailed explanation was provided.
-Kindergarten teachers helped the research team to distribute those materials and helped with creation of user’s account for some of the children.
+During our experiment, the parents of 110 kindergarten children were contacted by email, message, posters, and flyers.
+All formats included a brief explanation of the CREDE system and the experiment and provided a web link to more detailed information.
+Kindergarten teachers helped the research team to distribute these materials and to create user accounts for some of the children.

-During the experiment one of the researchers entered a system weekly as a parent and provided 10 incorrect or inappropriate data items.
+During the experiment, one of the researchers entered the system on a weekly basis as a parent and provided 10 incorrect or inappropriate data items.

 Results

-The researchers made a detailed analysis of the collected data set to evaluate the success of the proposed approach.
-The researchers monitored the child's involvement (number of games played, number of correct/incorrect answers, content of correct/incorrect answers, the time spent on solving tasks, average time for play, game choices), system usage (average time for play, daily, weekly entrances to the system) and parents' willingness to contribute and approve new content.
-In this article only findings related to crowdsource activities are presented and examined below.
-The quantitative analysis of participants’ data is done by analyzing user’s log files.
+The researchers made a detailed analysis of the data collected to evaluate the success of the proposed approach.
+They monitored each child’s involvement (number of games played, number of correct/incorrect answers, content of correct/incorrect answers, time spent on tasks, average time of play, and game choices); system usage (average time of play and daily/weekly entrances into the system); and each parent’s willingness to contribute and approve new content.
+In this article, only findings related to CS activities are presented and discussed.
+The quantitative analysis of participants’ data was carried out by analyzing the user log files.

-At the end of March 2020

-67 child users were created (some with the help of kindergarten teachers) and

-only 37 parent/teacher users were created.
-Some of grown-up users were related to the same child and 9 were related to more than one child.
-The following data about parent’s system usage was found:
+At the end of March 2020, 67 child users had been created (some with the help of kindergarten teachers) and 37 parent/teacher users had been created.
+Some of the grown-up users were related to the same child (i.e., both parents of the same child), and nine users were related to more than one child (i.e., a parent with more than one participating child).
+In terms of parent system usage, we found that:

-4 parents entered the system only once,
+four parents entered the system only once;

-13 parents entered the system once in a week,
+thirteen parents entered the system once a week;

-8 entered every 2-3 days,
+eight parents entered every 2–3 days; and

-the rest (12 parents) did not have any entering pattern (some entered daily and later did not enter at all, some entered every 2 weeks, some entered several times a day).
+the remaining 12 parents did not have any entering pattern (some entered daily at first and later not at all; some entered every two weeks; some entered several times a day).

-Altogether 91 new items were uploaded to the system by only 17 parents.
-Number of submitted items by user and number of approved items can be found in Table 1.
-23% of the users submitted 52% of the uploaded content.
-88 out of 91 items were approved by at least 3 parents and were added to CREDE extended language resources database.
+In total, 91 new items were uploaded to the system by 17 of the parents.
+The number of submitted items per user and the number of approved items are presented in Table 1.
+Of the grown-up users, 23% submitted 52% of the uploaded content.
+Of the 91 items, 88 were approved by at least three parents and were therefore added to the CREDE extended language resource database.